In some games, there are horseback units

 - In the Codex Alera series, the pike formation is a standard Legion fighting technique and proves to be very handy in slowing down charges.

-- In the novel 1632, the tight terico pike formations get quickly slaughtered with a M-60 machine gun from the year 2000.
+- In 1632, large tercio formations are quickly slaughtered by a M-60 machine gun.

 - Referred to in The Sleeping Beauty — Siegfried doesn't normally ride, because as soon as he gets attached to a horse (easy to do when you can speak with animals) someone decides that the best way to slow down the big barbarian is to kill his steed.

 - The ability to explicitly set spears and similar weapons against a charge (typically for double damage) in Dungeons & Dragons hails all the way back to its early editions, sometimes treated as a special fighter maneuver, sometimes more as a property of the weapon itself.
 While many monsters may simply make charge attacks on their own without needing to mount up first, the inspiration is still obvious enough.

 - Bretonnian archers in Warhammer can set up stakes in front of them to prevent cavalry charges.
 If they panic and run, the stakes go with them.

 - Fire Emblem: Long Swords, Zanbatos, Horse Slayers, and Halberds are effective against horseback units.

 - Many unit types in the Age of Empires series, most notably certain infantry such as the pikemen, can deal with cavalry.
 Age of Empires III gave ranged cavalry significant Anti-Cavalry damage as well.